How to Run a Successful Sale on Your WooCommerce Website

 For example, you could offer a 20 percent discount on all orders above $100.
 If a customer’s cart total were $112, the discount would bring the order amount down to $89.60 — an attractive deal.

-We recommend that you use WooCommerce Discount Rules to put this strategy into action.
-This extension lets you specify the exact criteria that must be met before a discount is applied.
+We recommend that you use Discount Rules for WooCommerce to put this strategy into action.
+This plugin lets you specify the exact criteria that must be met before a discount is applied.

 What to Do After Your Sale Ends